hy It’s Hurtful To Our Trees

 What You Can Do

 The city encourages residents to remove buckthorn from their own property.
 To do this, become familiar with buckthorn and methods of removal.
-For tips and methods of removal, please read our Buckthorn Brochure Friends of the Parks - A Guide to Buckthorn Busting (PDF).
+For tips and removal methods, please read our Buckthorn Brochure Friends of the Parks - A Guide to Buckthorn Busting (PDF).

 For More Information